lammps/lammps/doc/src/compute_reduce_chunk.rst

 For each atom, this compute accesses its chunk ID from the specified *chunkID* compute.
-The per-atom value from an input contributes to a per-chunk value corresponding the the chunk ID.
+The per-atom value from an input contributes to a per-chunk value corresponding the chunk ID.

 The reduction operation is specified by the *mode* setting and is performed over all the per-atom values from the atoms in each chunk.
-The *sum* option adds the pre-atom values to a per-chunk total.
+The *sum* option adds the per-atom values to a per-chunk total.
 The *min* or *max* options find the minimum or maximum value of the per-atom values for each chunk.